viviann224/Bamazon/README.md

 Customer Level | Manager Level
 ------------ | -------------
-* Lets the user either BUY or QUIT | * Lets the user  View Products for Sale, View Low Inventory, Add to inventory, Add New Products, or Quit
+ Lets the user either BUY or QUIT |  Lets the user  View Products for Sale, View Low Inventory, Add to inventory, Add New Products, or Quit
 ------------ | -------------
-* lets user buy an item  | *  lets the user
+ lets user buy an item  |   lets the user
 ------------ | -------------
-* lets the user ask for an amount |
+ lets the user ask for an amount | hello
 Aller-Jeeves is a food application created to help alleviate the stress felt by individuals and families with dietary and/or allergy restrictions.
 Whether it is to find something new and delicious or wanting to find recipes for everyone to enjoy together.
 Next time someone ask what can you eat, introduce them to Aller-Jeeves, where our recipes will meet your needs.

 Aller-Jeeves was created to showcases the use of APIs from Yummly and Neutrino by pulling AJAX requests to create Aller-Jeeves.
 Learning to use JavaScript Animation, Anime JS, and deploying from Firebase Database.
 Aller-Jeeves is a group effort to provide a polished UI and specific search options for the user.